nataliatesarova/Hot-Cup/README.md

 ### Business Model

-Hot&Cup adopts a B2C e-commerce model focused on providing a premium selection of teas, coffees, and chocolates to consumers seeking quality and convenience.
-Targeting enthusiasts of these products, the site offers an easy-to-navigate interface for a seamless shopping experience.
-The goal is to attract customers desiring variety, competitive pricing, and the simplicity of having their favorite items delivered to their homes.
+Hot&Cup embraces a consumer-centric online retail approach, delivering a range of quality teas, coffees, and hot chocolate.
+Catering to connoisseurs of these beverages, our platform ensures a smooth and intuitive shopping journey.
+The goal is to attract customers desiring variety, value for money, and the convenience of having their favorite items delivered to their homes.

 ### SEO